p-ssanders/thin-events-rich-apis/README.md

 ##  Test

-The functionality of the `publisher` and `consumer` applications is documented using automated test that apply two distinct methodologies:
+The functionality of the `publisher` and `consumer` applications is verified using automated tests that apply two distinct methodologies:

 1. Black-box application tests